kausiksivakumar/safe_reinforcement_learning/ReadMe_for_Project_Submission.md

 ## Useful Repositories
 We acknowledge and thank the efforts of the maintainers of these wondeful repositories.
 It wouldn't have been possible to do thsi project without building up on their efforts!
--Github repo for the original CAP implementation: https://github.com/Redrew/CAP -Github repo for safety-starter agents: https://github.com/openai/safety-starter-agents -Github repo mujoco_py:https://github.com/openai/mujoco-py
+- Github repo for the original CAP implementation: https://github.com/Redrew/CAP
+- Github repo for safety-starter agents: https://github.com/openai/safety-starter-agents
+- Github repo mujoco_py:https://github.com/openai/mujoco-py